 (b) to give the Commissioner any information within the owner’s knowledge or control that is relevant to deciding whether or not the land is eligible for an exemption or concession.

-20. Commissioner’s power to exempt land
+20. Commissioner’s power to grant exemption or concession for land

-(1) A taxpayer may apply to the Commissioner for an exemption, concession or further concession for any of the following land —
+(1) The Commissioner may, on application or on the Commissioner’s own initiative, grant an exemption, concession or further concession for any of the following land for an assessment year —

-(a) any proportion of private residential property that is used by an individual for a purpose that is not an exempt purpose, where the private residential property is exempt to some extent under section 21, 22 or 23 because of its use by the individual as his or her primary residence as provided in the respective section;
+(a) any proportion of private residential property that is used by an individual for a purpose that is not an exempt purpose, where the private residential property is exempt to some extent for the assessment year under section 21, 22 or 23 because of its use by the individual as their primary residence as provided in the respective section;

-(b) land that is not exempt under section 23 for an assessment year because it was exempt under that section in the previous financial year, or because the estate derived rent or income in the assessment year;
+(b) land that is not exempt under section 23 for the assessment year because it was exempt under that section in the previous financial year, or because the estate derived rent or income in the assessment year;

+(c) land that is not exempt under section 26B for the assessment year because income was derived from the property in the period referred to in section 26B(5)(a)(i) or (ii) (whichever is applicable);

-[(c)-(e) deleted]
+[(d), (e) deleted]

-(f) land that is not exempt under section 42 because of the operation of section 42(3) or (4);
+(f) land that is not exempt under section 42 for the assessment year because of the operation of section 42(3) or (4);

 (g) Crown land of which a person is taken to be the owner under section 8(1) and which is not otherwise subject to an exemption or concession;